-T E D J E N N I N G S BA (Hons) Illustration, 2019
+Designer and Illustrator BA (Hons) Illustration, 2019

-What have you enjoyed most about your time at Solent?
+What did you enjoy most about your time at Solent?

-I feel that my final year on the illustration course has been my most enjoyable time at Solent.
+I feel that my final year on the illustration course was my most enjoyable time at Solent.
 From day one, the course challenged my ways of working, exposing me to new processes and building me up as an artist.

-The third year is where all of this important work culminated and I was allowed to make whatever I liked and follow my own briefs.
-The freedom as well as the challenge of this was really stimulating as a creative, as I was left to my own devices to solve my own problems and really delve into the way I like to work and things I enjoy illustrating.
+The third year was when all of this important work culminated and I was allowed to make whatever I liked and follow my own briefs.

+The freedom - as well as the challenge - of this was really stimulating as a creative, as I was left to my own devices to solve my own problems and really delve into the way I like to work and the things I enjoy illustrating.